Evolution of shape and volume fraction of superconducting domains with temperature and anion disorder in (TMTSF)$_2$ClO$_4$: Introduction

 \section{Introduction}

-Raising the superconducting transition temperature (Tc) has been the goal of active research for a century.
-Compounds like cuprates \cite{shen-CuprateHighTcSuperconductors-2008,norman-CupratesOverview-2012}, iron based superconductors \cite{hosono-IronbasedSuperconductorsCurrent-2015}, organic superconductors (hereafter denoted as OrS) \cite{jerome-OrganicConductorsCharge-2004} are some major classes of high-Tc superconductors.
+Raising the superconducting transition temperature ($T_c$) has been the goal of active research for a century.
+Compounds like cuprates \cite{shen-CuprateHighTcSuperconductors-2008,norman-CupratesOverview-2012}, iron based superconductors \cite{hosono-IronbasedSuperconductorsCurrent-2015}, organic superconductors (hereafter denoted as OrS) \cite{jerome-OrganicConductorsCharge-2004} are some major high-$T_c$ superconductors at ambient pressure.
 These materials have several common properties: (i) layered crystal structure and, hence, high conductivity anisotropy; (ii) interplay between various types of electron ordering, i.e. between spin/charge-density wave and superconductivity; (iii) spatial inhomogeneity.
 Therefore, many effects and methods, both experimental and theoretical, are common for these materials.
 A recent and good review on all these systems is given by Stewart \cite{stewart-UnconventionalSuperconductivity-2017}.
-Our paper concerns the OrS and is devoted to two problems: (i) providing a method of estimating superconducting volume fraction in coexistence regime of superconducting, metallic and spin/charge density wave phases; (ii) analysis of corresponding experimental data\cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014,yonezawa-CrossoverImpuritycontrolledGranular-2018} in the organic superconductor (TMTSF)$_2$ClO$_4$ to study the effect of cooling rate and of disorder on the volume fraction, shape and size of SC domains.
+Our paper concerns the OrS and is devoted to two problems: (i) show that Maxwell-Garnett approximation can be used to estimate superconducting volume fraction in coexistence regime of superconducting, metallic and spin/charge density wave phases; (ii) analysis of corresponding experimental data\cite{gerasimenko-CoexistenceSuperconductivitySpindensity-2014,yonezawa-CrossoverImpuritycontrolledGranular-2018} in the organic superconductor (TMTSF)$_2$ClO$_4$ to study the effect of cooling rate and of disorder on the volume fraction, shape and size of SC domains.